-This painting shows one of the seven acts of charity described in the Gospel of Saint Matthew and was part of a series that Murillo painted for the church of the Hospital de la Caridad in Seville.
+This painting shows one of the seven acts of charity described in the Gospel of Matthew and was part of a series that Murillo painted for the church of the Hospital de la Caridad in Seville.
 The Caridad was a charitable brotherhood dedicated to helping the poor and sick of the city; Murillo himself was a member.

 The pool of Bethesda in Jerusalem was periodically visited by an angel, and whoever first touched its water after this would be cured of illness.
 Christ went to the pool and heard a sick man complain that someone always stepped into the water before him.